-- (13) The Council shall inform and educate registrants, and shall inform the public, about its work. - (14) Before establishing any standards or giving any guidance under this Order the Council shall consult representatives of any group of persons it considers appropriate including, as it sees fit, representatives of - (a) registrants or classes of registrant; - (b) employers of registrants; - (c) users of the services of registrants; and - (d) persons providing, assessing or funding education or training for registrants or prospective registrants.
+(13) The Council shall inform and educate registrants, and shall inform the public, about its work.

+(14) Before establishing any standards or giving any guidance under this Order the Council shall consult representatives of any group of persons it considers appropriate including, as it sees fit, representatives of-

+- (a) registrants or classes of registrant; - (b) employers of registrants; - (c) users of the services of registrants; and - (d) persons providing, assessing or funding education or training for registrants or prospective registrants.

-- (15) The Council shall publish any standards it establishes and any guidance it gives. - (16) Paragraphs (14) and (15) do not apply to guidance given to an individual which is particular to him. - (17) The Council may - - (a) make recommendations to the Secretary of State concerning any profession which in its opinion should be regulated pursuant to section 60(1)(b) of the Health Act 1999; and - (b) give such guidance as it sees fit, to such persons as seem to it to have an interest in such regulation, on the criteria to be taken into account in determining whether a profession should be so regulated. - (18) Part II of Schedule 1 shall have effect with respect to the statutory committees. - (19) Nothing in this Order shall require or permit any disclosure of information which is prohibited by or under any other enactment.
+(15) The Council shall publish any standards it establishes and any guidance it gives.

+(16) Paragraphs (14) and (15) do not apply to guidance given to an individual which is particular to him.

+(17) The Council may-

+- (a) make recommendations to the Secretary of State and the Scottish Ministers concerning any profession which in its opinion should be regulated pursuant to section 60(1)(b) of the Health Act 1999; and - (b) give such guidance as it sees fit, to such persons as seem to it to have an interest in such regulation, on the criteria to be taken into account in determining whether a profession should be so regulated.